petercepeda/react-redux-workshop/docs/exercise-6.md

 ##Exercise 6: Hold `Toggle` state in the component
-1. Use a property initializer (experimental ES7 syntax) to define the initial state of the component right above the `render` method.
+1. Use a property initializer *(experimental ES7 syntax)* to define the initial state of the component right above the `render` method in the `Toggle` component.
   ```jsx
   // app/components/Toggle.js
   state = {